dna2github/dna2sevord/gaal/programming/debug/GDB.md

 }
 ```

-Now thinking the solution.
-Have a progress track:

 - `javac Test.java`, `javap -c Test.class` and `java -cp .
 Test`
 - `jmap -dump:file=hex <pid> && jhat hex` and browse at http://localhost:7000;
 cannot find any reference to `test` (it is not an object and just an instance of `class Z`)